 PhD., 1998, Scripps Institution of Oceanography, UC San Diego

 email: harm at ig.utexas.edu

 Harm's main scientific interest is the deep crustal structure of the Earth's crust, particularly near the plate boundaries.
 Wide-angle seismic refraction data can provide good constraints on the geometry and composition of the deep crust.
 He uses imaging methods such as seismic tomography and wide-angle migration and waveform analysis to interpret seismic refraction data sets.

 Marine seismic reflection and refraction profiles across rifted margins, such as those of Newfoundland, show us the style and the amount of crustal extension during continental rifting.
 Comparison of the seismic images with geodynamic modeling of continental extension suggests that uniform stretching and lithospheric detachment faulting together shape the structure of rifted margins.
-Harm's latest project in continental rifting is a new seismic refraction study of the opening of the Gulf of Mexico.
+Harm's latest project in continental rifting involves the Eastern North American Margin where he is involved in the Community Seismic Experiment.